akretion/odoo-usability/company_code/readme/USAGE.rst

-To display your company code with `name_get()` just write this code in your custom code according your model
+To display your company code with `name_get()` just write this in your custom code according to your model

 ```python